 ICARO: Innovative Curriculum for Adult Learners on soft skills

-The EQVET WG on: Supporting adult learning continuing VET and soft skills development (2015) stresses the importance of soft skills on job permanence, and employers are requiring that candidates possess both.
-For the accreditation issue, there is no agreement about universal set of indicators for measuring of soft skills acquisition.
+The EQVET WG on Supporting adult learning continuing VET and soft skills development (2015) stresses the importance of soft skills on job permanence, and employers are requiring that candidates possess both.
+For the accreditation issue, there is no agreement about a universal set of indicators for measuring soft skills acquisition.
 Little information is available concerning credit-based qualifications in adult education and training.

-The EQVET WG states that it is important to consider which methods to use for the assessment and/or recognition of soft skills by AL providers, employers and learners themselves (self-assessments)
+The EQVET WG states that it is important to consider which methods to use for the assessment and/or recognition of soft skills by AL providers, employers and learners themselves (self-assessment)

 Therefore, ICARO has the following general (GOs) and specific (SOs) objectives:

 GO1: improve the employability and social inclusion of unemployed adult learners through the design and development of a holistic methodology

 GO2: Improve training of adults’ educators/employment officer working with adult learners SOs1.1: improve stable collaboration among regional stakeholders’ through the creation of Local Action Groups per region

 SOs1.2: Design and practical application of an online Curriculum on soft skills for unemployed adult learners with difficulties to (re) access into labour market

 SOs1.3: Enhance ICT skills in target groups through the use of online training portal SOs2.1: co-creation of teaching/mentoring methodology to support the acquisition of soft skills in unemployed adult learners

 SOs2.2: Organization of transnational practical application of the methodology to adult educators